sLix1337x/sLixTOOLS/docs/PLANNED_TOOLS.md

 # Planned Tools for sLixTOOLS

 This document outlines the planned tools and features for future development of sLixTOOLS.
-Currently, only the MP4 to GIF converter is fully implemented and available.
+Currently, only the Video to GIF converter is fully implemented and available.

 ## Currently Available

-- **MP4 to GIF Converter** - Convert MP4 video files to animated GIFs with customizable settings.
+- **Video to GIF Converter** - Convert MP4, WebM, AVI, MPEG, MKV, FLV, OGG, MOV, M4V, WMV, ASF, 3GP and other video files to animated GIFs with customizable settings.

 ## Planned Tools